 Looking for Meaning

 Most importantly, Millennials aren’t just looking for a job — they’re looking for a lifelong passion.
 A recent survey showed Millennials value meaningful work, even over high pay.
 These candidates don’t just want to take a job because it will pay the bills.
 They want their work to have meaning and they want to make a difference in their career.

 Millennials are changing the face of the business world.
 From hiring, to communication, to passion, these Millennials look at the world of work in different ways than prior generations.
 Most importantly, companies are taking notice because they know Millennials bring valuable skills to the table.

 What ways do you think Millennials are changing the workplace?
 Share in the comments!

 Photo by DepositPhotos.

-Powered by Article Dashboard psychology of reading, Powered by Article Dashboard estimates, Powered by Article Dashboard social worker, Powered by Article Dashboard work place, Powered by Article Dashboard talent contests, Powered by Article Dashboard higher social skills, Powered by Article Dashboard talent competitions, Powered by Article Dashboard discovery kingdom, Powered by Article Dashboard estimating free software, what ways do millennials communicate?
+Powered by Article Dashboard psychology of reading, Powered by Article Dashboard estimates, Powered by Article Dashboard social worker, Powered by Article Dashboard talent contests, Powered by Article Dashboard work place, Powered by Article Dashboard higher social skills, Powered by Article Dashboard talent competitions, Powered by Article Dashboard discovery kingdom, what do millenials bring to the world of work